 Policy document

-Published 30 August 2024
+Published 6 August 2025

 Aims and priorities

-Maidstone Borough Council’s Allocation Scheme has been designed to ensure that access to subsidised housing supports the needs of residents, the corporate aims of the Council, as well as reflect current legislation.
+Our Allocation Scheme has been designed to ensure that access to subsidised housing supports the needs of residents, the corporate aims of the Council, as well as reflect current legislation.
 The Council’s vision is for our residents to live in decent homes, enjoy good health and well-being and for a pleasant environment with a successful economy.
 There is an extremely limited supply of subsidised housing within Maidstone and this scheme is designed to work with our housing providers to make best use of the stock available and promote Maidstone as an attractive place to live.

-Maidstone Borough Council’s Allocation Scheme is designed to treat all applicants for subsidised housing in a fair and equitable manner.
-The Allocation Scheme is designed to offer applicants some choice in their accommodation and ability to express preference on their accommodation type and location.
+Our Allocation Scheme is designed to treat all applicants for subsidised housing in a fair and equitable manner.
+The Allocation Scheme is designed to offer most applicants some choice in their accommodation and ability to express preference on their accommodation type and location.
 This individual choice and preference must be balanced with the needs of all applicants and the need for the Council to offer best value through its housing services.
 Applicants should be aware that the housing stock in Maidstone is limited and that they may be moved to a more suitable property faster if they are more flexible in the type or location of the property that they require.

-1. Lettings not covered by the policy
+Part 1 - Lettings not covered by the policy

 1.1